aperezdc/signify/README-earthly.md

 downloads page down, the build will still go brrrrr.
 Not that anything like that would happen in the case of signify, but you never know.
-And since Earthly is new enough that my early Earthfiles will end up being copied and changed for generations, like Makefiles,
+And since Earthly is new enough that early Earthfiles will end up being copied and changed for generations, like Makefiles,
 I might as well figure out a generally good way to do it.